 Understand your target audience; understand what it’s like to be a kid in every dimension!
-A five year-old will have a different world experience and understanding than a ten year-old.
+A 5-year-old will have a different world experience and understanding than a 10-year-old.
 Maybe you believe your story will be great for any age, but narrowing on your target audience will help construct appropriate language, story problems, and certain messaging.

-For example, simple words (less than 200 words) are great in picture books with simple sentences for a three or four year-old with a simple message about sharing.
-If you want the book to be funny, play with word sounds for kids ages 3-5 and misnaming objects or actions for ages 2-4 to get your target audience laughing.
+For example, simple words (less than 200 words) are great in picture books with simple sentences for a 3 or 4-year-old with a simple message about sharing.
+If you want the book to be funny, play with word sounds for kids ages 3 to 5 and misnaming objects or actions for ages 2 to 4 to get your target audience laughing.

-For example, a chapter book (8,000 word count) should focus on one central problem like friendships because kids at this reading age (7-9) deal with this, and need a guide to navigate that world.
-The main character with a walker is a 9 year-old quirky girl filled with a huge personality.
-It can include a fun element such as a scavenger hunt where no one listens to each other but learns to work together at the end.
+For example, a chapter book (8,000-word count) should focus on one central problem like friendships because kids at this reading age (7 to 9) deal with this and need a guide to navigate that world.
+The main character with a walker is a 9-year-old quirky girl filled with a huge personality.
+It can include a fun element such as a scavenger hunt where no one listens to each other but learn to work together at the end.

 You are not an adult writing for kids.
 You are the inner kid sharing a world with the reader.
 Connect with your inner younger self and build a character through a child’s eyes (the main character is usually slightly older than the target reader).
 We come across many submissions as well as acclaimed published books where a parent is a main or side character in the story solving the kid’s problem.
-Kids don’t want to read about a parent; they need to solve their own problems, not be led my a parent.
-This is their escape from reality and they don’t imagine their parents in their play (for the most part).
+Kids don’t want to read about a parent and need to solve their own problems, not be led by a parent.
+This is their escape from reality, and they don’t imagine their parents in their play (for the most part).
 There are exceptions, say if the book is about family relations or the parent is a villain.
-Kids learn best from other kids as they read about those kid characters.
 If you got into an alien spaceship, you’d be curious about it for the first time and would want to figure it out on your own.
 Kids are always experiencing things for the first time; go deep with that experience.

 For example, build a world of a main character who has adventures in a treehouse fighting off magical bubbles.
 He has to come up with a spell to save the world when the poison bubbles invade the world.
 The main character should battle whatever the problem/conflict is by ways suited for the main character’s personality in a kid-like way.